kemus/BeachBall/README.md

 ## Features

 * Beach Autoclicking: Can be set to click the NewPix, just once per NP (to keep up Stealth/Ritual) or x times per second.
 Can be toggled between keeping Ninja Stealth or Ninja Ritual.
 * Kitties: Kitties have a timer on top of the screen, to tell you when there is a kitty.
 Can be set to autoclick kitties, or to auto-focus on the kitty.
+Can also fight Knights.
 * Logicats: Can be set to solve automatically.
 Caged logicats can automated, solving one by one, the maximum at once for QQ, or to get bonemeal.
 * Monty Haul: Can be set to auto-puchase and solve, either attempting for the 'prize' or the goat.
 * Temporal Rifts: Can be set to use automatically use rifts, either to farm flux crystals or for the ONG.